petershin/liferay-learn/docs/dxp/latest/en/building-applications/client-extensions/front-end-client-extensions/tutorials/using-a-theme-spritemap-client-extension.md

     url: spritemap.svg
 ```

-The client extension has the ID `liferay-sample-theme-spritemap-1` and contains the key configurations for a theme spritemap client extension, including the type and the spritemap file to add.
-See the [Theme Spritemap YAML Configuration Reference](../theme-spritemap-yaml-configuration-reference.md) for more information on the available properties.
+The client extension has the ID `liferay-sample-theme-spritemap-1` and contains the key configurations for a theme sprite map client extension, including the type and the sprite map file to add.
+See the [Theme Sprite Map YAML Configuration Reference](../theme-sprite-map-yaml-configuration-reference.md) for more information on the available properties.

 It also contains the `assemble` YAML block: